 Now that I am more aware of the connection between nutrition and diabetes, finding ways to control glucose levels and health risks has become a priority.

 Current research shows taking certain supplements may lower the risk of developing diabetes and also help manage the symptoms if you already have it.

-Research is clear that supplements like vitamin D and omega 3 fats help lower insulin resistance and inflammation but other nutrients maybe as or more helpful in controlling diabetes symptoms and risks.
+Supplements like vitamin D and omega 3 fats help lower insulin resistance and inflammation but other nutrients maybe as or more helpful in controlling diabetes symptoms and risks.

 Alpha-Lipoic acid (ALA) is an antioxidant that can lower blood glucose by improving insulin sensitivity.
 It has also been shown to assist with neuropathy pain by helping to restore diabetic nerve function.
-If you are looking for some nerve pain relief visit https://Neuropathyreliefguide.com.

 Dosages range from 100-600 mg. per day.